 For more on where to find your Android device’s IMEI number, check out Verizon’s help page here.

 3. On your phone’s original box or receipt

 If you have your device’s original packaging, you can also find the barcode printed right on the box.
 While this is helpful if you don’t have your device on you, keep in mind that in some cases — such as replaced or refurbished devices — the IMEI/serial number of the actual device may no longer match the one on the box.
 In other words, use with caution and when in doubt, check inside the phone’s software.

 Just as Swappa checks for a device’s IMEI status before it can be listed in our marketplace, it can sometimes be equally important for you to check a used phone’s IMEI especially if you’re buying it from Craigslist or the Facebook Marketplace.

 Why?
 Well, if a phone has a “bad” IMEI or it means it has been blacklisted and cannot be activated on its carrier network or sometimes others as well.
 But there’s no need to worry.
 You can perform your own check using Swappa’s free service.

-Our IMEI check allows you to make 10 free checks a day and includes all major US carriers like Verizon, AT&T, T-Mobile and Sprint.
-It checks both GSM and CDMA using IMEI, ESN, or MEID, with the ability to detect carrier activation issues like if a phone has been stolen, is still active under an account, or if the owner defaulted on payments.
+Swappa’s IMEI check allows you to make 10 free checks a day and includes all major US carriers like Verizon, AT&T, T-Mobile and Sprint.
+The tool checks both GSM and CDMA carriers using IMEI, ESN, or MEID, with the ability to detect carrier activation issues like if a phone has been lost/stolen, is still active under an account, or if the owner defaulted on payments.

 Keep in mind that while results are as accurate as possible, like most things in life there are no guarantees.
 For more information on our IMEI checking service, see our terms & conditions here or you can get started with your own IMEI check by clicking the link below.